 - I filled one with water (and a single drop of blue food dye for fun).

 - Finally, I dumped the pom pom balls into the empty bin.

 I gave my kids all sorts of scoops, spoons, and measuring cups and let them take over.

-RELATED: Do you love quick and easy activities?
+RELATED: Do you love quick activities?
 Me too!!
-I have a whole page of them.
+I have a whole page of easy ideas.